If the case is successful, won’t I benefit financially anyway?

-Anyone who has worked in the last 6 years can make a claim.
+Anyone who has left within the last 6 months can still make a claim.

 When will I get my money?

-Equal Pay claims can take a long time so it may well be a few years, but you will also be paid interest on some of the compensation awarded by a Tribunal.
+Equal pay claims can take a long time, so it may well be a few years, but if the claim is successful, you will be paid interest on some of the compensation awarded by a Tribunal.

 If I am made redundant can I still bring an equal pay claim